Established in 1953, NCB is the first and the largest bank of Saudi Arabia with 17.1 billion dollars of shareholders’ equity.

-NCB, which is also one of the largest banks in the Gulf region, is providing shairah-compliant products and services to its more than 5 million customers through a wide network of 374 branches and 8,035 employees.
+NCB, which is also one of the largest banks in the Gulf region, is providing shairah-compliant products and services to its more than 5 million customers through a wide network of 400 branches and more than 8 thousand employees.

 Having received “The best bank in Saudi Arabia” award in 2015 and 2016 and being designated as “The best Islamic Bank in Saudi Arabia” by Islamic Finance News in 2015, NCB has always been a leading financial institution.
 In 2008, NCB made its first overseas investment by acquiring the majority stake in Turkiye Finans which was also one of the leading participation (interest-free) banks in Turkey.
 As of the first quarter of 2017, NCB has been the major shareholder of Turkiye Finans by holding 67% stake in the bank.